Azure/ALZ-PowerShell-Module/README.md

 ## Synopsis

-This is a PowerShell module that provides a set of cmdlets to create and manage Azure Landing Zones.
+This is a PowerShell module that provides a set of cmdlets to create and manage Accelerators for Azure Landing Zones and other workloads.

 ## Description

-This module provides a set of cmdlets to create and manage Azure Landing Zones.
+This module provides a set of cmdlets to create and manage Accelerators for Azure Landing Zones and other workloads.

 ## Why

-The goal of this project it is to make easy to get started with Azure Landing Zones and to speed up some basic tasks that you would need to perform whilst managing your Azure Landing Zones.
+The goal of this project it is to make easy to get started with Azure Landing Zones and other workloads.
+It is designed to speed up some basic tasks that you would need to perform whilst managing your Azure Landing Zones.

 ## Getting Started